Neod0Matrix/PixivCrawlerIII/README.md

     If you set the list type option to weekly or monthly and the sex option to either male or female, then the list option overrides the sex option.(List type option has a higher priority)

-# Problems that may arise
+# PROBLEMS THAT MAY ARISE

     May the good network status with you